vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/chakkilam-venkatesh/video-records.md

 12:20 - multiplicity of devatAs - polytheism is superior to monotheism under advaitin garb.
 </details>

+Notable comments -

+- Let us take viShNu is meghavarNa - still, being shuklAmbaradhara (covered in white), he would be shashivarNa (moon being mostly white, with some dark spots exposed).
+Traditionally, the shloka is used for viShNu, not gaNapati.

 ## chakkilam venkaTesh's errors on nRsiMha-pUrva-tApinI/ tapanIya upaniShat नृसिंहपूर्वतापिन्युपनिषत्